digitoimistodude/dudestack/README.md

 #### How it's different, why should I use this?

-Well, this is mainly a toolbox for a web design/development agency, like us (Digitoimisto Dude Oy) as well as backup purposes and to show off how we roll.
-You should use this if you really like how we do things.
+Well, this is mainly a toolbox for a web design/development agency for a local Finnish WordPress-company, [Digitoimisto Dude Oy](https://www.dude.fi) as well as backup purposes and to show off how we roll.
+You should use this **only** if you really like how we do things.

 Despite the fact we love most of Bedrock, we noticed there are some things we don't like.

-* Stuff were originally in app/ by default.
-We prefer content/, like it was `wp-content` for a reason.
+* Stuff were originally in `app/` by default, then in `web/`.
+We prefer `content/`, like it was `wp-content` for a reason.
 It describes it better, since we do not want this to be too programming-oriented, but more front end developer -friendly (for developing WordPress themes and functions)
 * Composer modifications, for installing more packages, like Finnish based language packs etc. that are not originally part of Bedrock
 * Automation.
 I mean composer's `create-project` is awesome, but we need more.
 You still need to do stuff after `create-project` and our `createproject` -starting script is designed for automating the rest.
+* Baked in local server environment for Vagrant, native OS X (MAMP or homebrew LEMP) and Docker

 **You should modify things to your needs.
 Please note: This is not in any way tested with other people or or in different environments.
 Yet.
 Please address an issue if something goes south.**